marskar/biof309_fall2018/setup/README.md

-# change keyboard settings
+# Change System Preferences > Keyboard > Keyboard
 ## Key Repeat: Fast
 ## Delay Until Repeat: Short
 ## Caps Lock Key: Escape
 # Remove most icons from Dock
-# Add Documents in between Applications and Download in Dock
+# Drag and Drop Documents from Finder to the Dock in between Applications and Download
-# Turn Dock Hiding on
+# 2-finger click on Dock and Turn Dock Hiding On
-# Under General > Appearance select Use Dark menu bar and Dock and Automatically hide and show the menu bar
+# Under General > Appearance select 'Use Dark menu bar and Dock' and 'Automatically hide and show the menu bar'

 # Install homebrew (this also installs xcode tools needed for git)
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"